Helen F. Holt: Political career

 Holt continued to serve as a professor at Greenbrier until 1957 when she was appointed by Republican governor Cecil Underwood to serve as Secretary of State of West Virginia in 1957 following the death of Democrat Daniel Pitt O'Brien.
 Her appointment made her the first woman to hold a statewide-office in West Virginia.
-She was one of only 37 women to hold the office nationwide and just two other women from the Appalachian region (in Kentucky and Alabama) had female Secretaries of State during that time.
-She served until January 1959 when she was defeated in the November 1958 general election by Democrat Joe D. Burdett.
+She was one of only 37 women to have held office nationwide at the time, while just two other states from the Appalachian region (Kentucky and Alabama) had female Secretaries of State.
+She served until January 1959 when she was defeated in the November 1958 general election by Democrat Joe F. Burdett.

 After her defeat, Holt was appointed in 1959 to be Assistant Commissioner of Public Institutions, a position that oversaw women's prisons and nursing homes in the state.
 President Dwight D. Eisenhower, whom she had met while serving in the West Virginia State legislature, appointed Holt to the Federal Housing Administration as special assistant to the commissioner for a program overseeing nursing homes in 1960.
 In her role as special assistant, Holt helped to reform long-term care facilities and provided insured mortgages to build more than 1,000 nursing homes nationwide.
 Under seven different U.S. presidents, Holt worked to develop the expansive nursing home and housing system for the elderly that is still in use today.
 She served in the Federal Housing Administration's successor, the Department of Housing and Urban Development until the 1980s.
 While Holt did not consider herself a feminist and was critical of "women's lib," she nevertheless served on the boards of various women's clubs and organizations, helped advance the careers of other women, and was a role model for women leaders.

 Personal life

 Holt married the former U.S. Senator Rush Holt Sr. on June 19, 1941.
 Rush was the youngest person ever elected to the Senate at the age of 29 in 1934.
 She remained married to him until his death from cancer on February 8, 1955.
 At the time of his death, Rush was serving in the first month of a term in the West Virginia House of Delegates.
-Holt has three children, including the Congressman from New Jersey's 12th congressional district, Rush Holt Jr. Holt never remarried and in 2013, she was a resident of Washington, D.C.
+Holt had three children, including the Congressman from New Jersey's 12th congressional district, Rush Holt Jr. Holt never remarried and in 2013, she was a resident of Washington, D.C.
 She received an honorary degree from West Virginia University in 2013 and turned 100 in August of that year.
 Holt died in Boca Raton, Florida, of heart failure on July 12, 2015, aged 101, a month shy of her 102nd birthday.
 Her story has been written, by commission from Holt herself, by author Patricia Daly-Lipe as Helen Holt -Memoir of a Servant Leader.